 As shown in Table 9, the US 101 short couplet option scored higher under each criterion and emerged as the preferred alternative, although neither option has been eliminated from further consideration.
 Constructing a couplet on US 101 between SW Abbey Street and SW Angle Street better manages traffic volumes on US 101 while also improving the bicycle and pedestrian environment and supporting economic development.
 Converting US 101 to one-way will address the existing delay and congestion issues at US 101/SW Hurbert Street and can better utilize the existing right-of-way, allowing for both wider sidewalks and protected bicycle facilities along the highway.
 However, the couplet option will impact some existing properties, as seen in Figure 37.
 Although the two-way option on US 101 is the less expensive of the circulation options, it is also likely to be less effective at addressing the identified needs, as shown in Table 9.
-A summary of the full evaluation for each US 101 circulation option is included in the Appendix.
+A summary of the full evaluation is included in the Appendix H, and conceptual sketches are included in Appendix P.